In a word: Instagram. In two words: Social media.

 So, where am I going with all this?
 Last year, my kids’ excitement over their new gifts was a little dimmer.
 They put on brave faces, but I could tell there was a bit of disappointment … and it was coming from Instagram.
 Friends were loading Instagram with an endless stream of their new loot, photographing it all to showcase to the world.
 Some needed several photos to get it all in there.
 King-sized beds were overflowing with all the gifts.
 When photo after photo popped up as they scrolled down and down and down, I could see the amazement and shock cross my kids’ faces.
 To be honest, I’m not sure if the disappointment I felt was really harbored within them or if it was within me.
 Our way of giving gifts was now being compared to others’ in the midst of Christmas Day.
 It’s akin to the lady who compares your wedding to someone else’s far-more-fabulous wedding while you are still in your wedding gown.
 (Yep, that also happened to me.)

 So, this year, my now-10-, 13- and 15-year-olds (and we parents) are banned from all social media from 4 p.m. on Christmas Eve until December 26.
 Yep.
 It’s really our gift to them and to ourselves: to decompress, to be present, to give all of our minds a break.
 And, selfishly, I want our Christmas to stay here within our walls, and I don’t want to share.
 The world will wait.
 What I want for Christmas is my family, no social media involved.
-Instagram and Twitter and all the rest will be there waiting, I’m sure.
+Instagram, Facebook, Twitter and all the rest of social media will be there waiting, I’m sure.

 The parade of Instagram photos may seem harmless, but the natural tendency is to compare.
 Who got the best stuff?
 The most?
 When kids see others posting photos of newly acquired electronics, toys and clothes, many quickly follow suit — they are, after all, the social media generation, who share virtually everything.